From $72K to $118K in 4 Weeks: The Forecast System That Prevented Cash Chaos

 End: $11,750

-The forecast revealed the problem immediately.
-Week 2 showed a negative $2K balance.
-Week 1 result: He needed to either accelerate Client A's close date or delay contractor payment to Week 3.
+The forecast revealed the problem right away: Week 2 showed a -$2K balance, which meant that based on Week 1, he had to either move Client A’s close date earlier or push the contractor payment back to Week 3.

 Week 1 build time: 8 hours to create a complete template with formulas.